richTheCreator/v3-training-systems/src/pages/training/online-training/index.md

 Monthly workouts will be provided and will progress over each month ensuring that you reach your health and fitness goals
 ###### Stress management
 An often overlooked element in a training program is the importance of keeping stress to a minimum.
 Stress can have a huge negative impact on client results, as it can affect recovery and the body's ability to change.
+###### Premium support
+Direct access to me through phone calls, text messaging, email and services like FaceTime and Skype.

 ##### Who's it for?
 In short, anyone.
 Whatever your fitness goal is we can help you reach.